BrightonMboya/jani-payments/packages/api/src/routes/subscription/jobs/readme.md

   - Day 7: Final retry
   - After all fails: Cancel subscription

-4. Subscription status updates
+[Done] 4.
+Subscription status updates
 Example: Past due subscription
 - Cron checks daily for overdue subscriptions
 - Status flow:
-  a. active → past_due (after failed payment)
-  b. past_due → cancelled (after grace period)
-  - Example: 7 days grace period before cancellation
+This will mark the subscription as paused, when the `current_period_ends` equals to that day.
+Currently doesn't support grace periods but needs to support in the future

 5. Invoice generation